 Where we transfer your personal information to Switzerland we do so on the basis that Switzerland’s protection of personal information has been deemed adequate by the European Commission.
-Member Firms may also share your personal information with their offices around the world in which case they will do so in a manner compliant with EU privacy law, such as on the basis that the offices are located in countries whose laws are deemed to be adequate by the European Commission, or on the basis of the EU-US or Swiss-US Privacy Shield, binding corporate rules or on the basis of the European Commission’s model contracts.
+Member Firms may also share your personal information with their offices around the world in which case they will do so in a manner compliant with EU privacy law, such as on the basis that the offices are located in countries whose laws are deemed to be adequate by the European Commission, or on the basis of the EU-U.S. Data Privacy Framework, binding corporate rules or on the basis of the European Commission’s model contracts.

 The personal information which Member Firms obtain will be deleted in accordance with their individual information retention policies which may vary according to their individual business and regulatory requirements.